 I'll keep the puppy in the box until I'm positive the pup is on the road to recovery.
 It's usually 48 - 72 hours, but I've had a few in the box much longer.
-I will of course take the puppy out to nurse from Mama if he's doing so or to be fed by myself.
+I will of course take the puppy out of box to nurse from Mama every 2 hours.
+This is round the clock.